hobathanh/APIBook/README.md

 Base URL: `api/v1/books`.

+- POST: create a book (require logged in)
 - GET: Get all available books (allow anonymous)
 - GET: Get book by ID (allow anonymous)
-- POST: create a book (require logged in)
+- GET: Find books by title, author, description
 - PUT: Update a book
     - If user is ADMIN --> Allow
     - If user is Contributor --> Check if the user is the book's owner